Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 As a result, the availability of a ``State`` variable in the scope of this macro is expected.
 Moreover, this WOOPER state variable shall be the one of a ``class_TraceEmitter`` instance (either directly or, more probably, through inheritance).

-This is not a problem in the most common case, when using traces in member methods (as by design they should be offering such a ``State``), yet in constructors the initial state (i.e. the ``State`` variable fed to the ``construct`` operator of this class) is generally not the one of a trace emitter already.
+This is not a problem in the most common case, when using traces in member methods (as by design they should be offering such a ``State``), yet in constructors the initial state (i.e. the ``State`` variable fed to the ``construct`` operator of this class) is generally not the one of a trace emitter already (it is a blank state).

 As a result, an instance will not be able to send traces until the completion of its own ``class_TraceEmitter`` constructor, and then it shall rely on that resulting state (for example named ``TraceState``).
-Sending a trace from that point should be done using ``?send_debug(TraceState,Message)``.
+Sending a trace from that point should be done using ``?send_debug(TraceState,Message)`` - so that an appropriate state is used.

 An example of some class ``Foobar`` inheriting directly from ``TraceEmitter`` will be clearer: